Vanibels/Russian-legacy/README.md

-# Legal Documents for Bot Nexus
+# Legal Documents for Bot Russian

 This repository contains the legal documents related to the **Russian** Bot: